statichunt/statichunt/content/themes/hugo-andromeda.md

 author: Gethugothemes
 author_link: https://gethugothemes.com/
 date: 2024-09-24T00:00:00.000Z
+description: >-
-description: Andromeda is a multipurpose SaaS theme designed to showcase any SaaS product or solution.
+  Andromeda is a multipurpose SaaS theme designed to showcase any SaaS product or solution.
 It is an ideal theme for crafting a website for any Marketing Company, Business, Agency that includes blog support.
 ssg:
   - Hugo
 css:
   - Bootstrap
+ui: []
 cms:
   - Markdown
 category: